CI-Connect/tutorial-dagman-namd/README.md

 ## Overview

-In scientific computing, one may have to perform several computational tasks or data manipulations that are interdependent.
+In scientific computing, one may have to perform several computing tasks or data manipulations that are interdependent.
 Workflow management systems help to deal with such tasks or data manipulations.
 [DAGMan](http://research.cs.wisc.edu/htcondor/dagman/dagman.html) (Directed Acyclic Graph Manager) is a workflow management system based on graphs (see figures below) developed by the HTCondor team.
 DAGMan handles sets of computational jobs that are mapped as a directed acyclic graph.
 A cyclic graph forms a loop while an acyclic graph does